2000.10.27

 meaning.
 But after internet research we discovered that.
 One home-page

-belongs to the `K-BAY' branch of an automobile-parts shop, and its address is
+belongs to the `K-BAY' branch of an automobile-parts shop, and its address

 `Kaneohe' in Hawaii.